-- The school strongly advise that pupil mobile phones should not be brought into school.
-However, the school accepts that there may be circumstances in which a parent wishes their child to have a mobile phone for their own safety.
-If this is the case, the circumstances should be discussed with the class teacher and the normal rules regarding use during the school day will apply. - If a pupil breaches the school procedures, then the phone or device will be confiscated and will be held in a secure place in the school office.
+- Any failure to comply with the above guidelines may result in normal disciplinary action to be taken. - If a teacher asks a student to use their phone if it is in school for an educational purpose, this is done with due regard to all other rules. - If a pupil needs to contact his/her parents/guardians they will be allowed to use a school phone or have a message relayed on their behalf.
+If parents need to urgently pass on information, they should phone the school office and a message will be relayed promptly. - School accepts no responsibility whatsoever for theft, loss, damage or health effects of using a phone in school. - If a pupil breaches the school procedures, then the phone or device will be confiscated and will be held in a secure place in the school office.
 Mobile phones and devices will be released to parents in accordance with the school Behaviour Policy and procedures. - Phones and devices must not be taken into examinations.
 Pupils found in possession of a mobile phone during an exam will be reported to the appropriate examining body.
-This may result in the pupil's withdrawal from either that examination or all examinations.

-- If a pupil needs to contact his/her parent, they will be allowed to use a school phone.
+This may result in the pupil's withdrawal from either that examination or all examinations. - If a pupil needs to contact his/her parent, they will be allowed to use a school phone.
 Parents are advised not to contact their child via their mobile phone during the school day, but to contact the school office. - Pupils should protect their phone numbers by only giving them to trusted friends and family members. - Pupils will be instructed in safe and appropriate use of mobile phones and personal devices and will be made aware of boundaries and consequences. - Pupils will be provided with school mobile phones or other hand-held personal devices to use in specific learning activities under the supervision of a member of staff.
 Such mobile phones will be set up so that only those features required for the activity will be enabled.